jundalisay/spblist/content/en/research/hitler/mein/volume-1/chapter-11g.md

 Therefore his command of the language was the sole ground on which he could pretend to be a German.
 It is not however by the tie of language, but exclusively by the tie of blood that the members of a race are bound together.

 The Jew himself knows this  better than any other, seeing that he attaches so little importance to the preservation of his own language while at the same time he strives his utmost to maintain his blood free from intermixture with that of other races.

 A man may acquire and use a new language without much trouble; but it is only his old ideas that he expresses through the new language.

 His inner nature is not modified thereby.
 The best proof of this is furnished by the Jew himself.
 He may speak a thousand tongues and yet his Jewish nature will remain always one and the same.
-His distinguishing characteristics were the same when he spoke the Latin language at Ostia two thousand years ago as a merchant in grain, as they are to-day when he tries to sell adulterated flour with the aid of his German gibberish.
+His distinguishing characteristics were the same when he spoke the Latin language at Ostia 2,000 years ago as a merchant in grain, as they are to-day when he tries to sell adulterated flour with the aid of his German gibberish.
 He is always the same Jew.

 That so obvious a fact is not recognized by the average head-clerk in a German government department, or by an officer in the police administration, is also a self-evident and natural fact; since it would be difficult to find another class of people who are so lacking in instinct and intelligence as the civil servants employed by our modern German State authorities.

 The reason why, at the stage I am dealing with, the Jew so suddenly decided to transform himself into a German is not difficult to discover.
 He felt the power of the princes slowly crumbling and therefore looked about to find a new social plank on which he might stand.

 Furthermore, his financial domination over all the spheres of economic life had become so powerful that he felt he could no longer sustain that enormous structure or add to it unless he were admitted to the full enjoyment of the 'rights of citizenship.'

 He aimed at both, preservation and expansion; for the higher he could climb the more alluring became the prospect of reaching the old goal, which was promised to him in ancient times, namely world-rulership, and which he now looked forward to with feverish eyes, as he thought he saw it visibly approaching.

 Therefore all his efforts were now directed to becoming a fully-fledged citizen, endowed with all civil and political rights.